microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/editor/editor.md

 # Editor Extensions

 The Visual Studio editor supports extensions that add to its capabilities.
+Examples include extensions that insert and modify code in an existing language.

 For the initial release of the new Visual Studio extensibility model, only the following capabilities are supported:

 - Listening for text views being opened and closed.
 - Listening for text view (editor) state changes.
 - Reading the text of the document and the caret locations.
 - Performing text edits.

+The Visual Studio editor generally refers to the functionality of editing text files, known as documents, of any type.
+Individual files may be opened for editing, and the open editor window is referred to as a TextView.

-## Editor Extensibility Entrypoints
+## Editor Extensibility entry points

-Editor extensibility currently supports 3 entry points: listeners, the [EditorExtensibility](#EditorExtensibility) service object, and commands.
+Your extension code can be configured to run in response to various situations that a occur when a user interacts with Visual Studio.
+These are known as entry points.
+Editor extensibility currently supports three entry points: listeners, the [EditorExtensibility](#EditorExtensibility) service object, and commands.

+Listeners are events that get triggered when certain actions occur in the an editor window, known as a `TextView`.
+For example, when a user types something into the editor, a `TextViewChanged` event occurs.
+When an editor window is opened or closed, `TextViewCreated` and `TextViewClosed` events occur.
+Listeners are objects that can be used to set up handlers for those events that your extension can use to perform your custom actions.

+In addition to these entry points, editor extensions can expose functionality via [Commands](commands.md), which you can place on menus, context menus, or toolbars.

 ### Adding a Listener

 There are two types of listeners, [ITextViewChangedListener](./../../api/Microsoft.VisualStudio.Extensibility.Editor.md#T-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextViewChangedListener), and [ITextViewLifetimeListener](./../../api/Microsoft.VisualStudio.Extensibility.Editor.md#T-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextViewLifetimeListener).
 Together, these listeners can be used to observe the open, close, and modification of text editors.

-Then, create a new class, implementing [ExtensionPart](./../../api/Microsoft.VisualStudio.Extensibility.Framework.md#T-Microsoft-VisualStudio-Extensibility-ExtensionPart) base class and `ITextViewChangedListener`, `ITextViewLifetimeListener`, or both.
-Then, add an `[ExtensionPart(typeof(ITextViewChangedListener))]` attribute for each listener interface you implemented and an `[AppliesTo(DocumentType = "CSharp")]` attribute to your class.
+Then, create a new class, implementing the [ExtensionPart](./../../api/Microsoft.VisualStudio.Extensibility.Framework.md#T-Microsoft-VisualStudio-Extensibility-ExtensionPart) base class and `ITextViewChangedListener`, `ITextViewLifetimeListener`, or both.
+Then, add an `[ExtensionPart(typeof(ITextViewChangedListener))]` attribute for each listener interface you implemented and an `[AppliesTo(DocumentType = "CSharp")]` attribute to your class to make the listener apply when editing C# files.
+The available document types for other programming languages and file types are listed [later in this article](#applies-to-attribute), and custom file types may also be defined when required.

 Assuming you decide to implement both listeners, the finished class declaration should look like the following: